Zizaco/confide/README.md

             return Redirect::guest('user/login');
     } );

-Finally, it'll auto redirect if your controller's user/login function uses Redirect:intended('a/default/url/here') after a successful login.
+Finally, it will auto redirect if your controller's user/login function uses Redirect:intended('a/default/url/here') after a successful login.
 The [generated controller](https://github.com/Zizaco/confide/blob/master/src/views/generators/controller.blade.php) does exactly this.

 #### Validating a route